SteveDoyle2/pyNastran/README.md

 --->

 ### v1.3.4 has been released (2022/5/30)
-This is a a bug fix release mainly to address dependency changes:
+This is a bug fix release mainly to address dependency changes:

 Programmatics:
  - supports Python 3.7-3.10